 Women’s Business Center

-The Women’s Business Center of Ohio (WBC) has the purpose of guiding clients as they start or expand their business.
-ECDI has three WBC’s throughout the state.
+The Women’s Business Center of Ohio (WBC) has the purpose of guiding clients as they start or expand their businesses.
+ECDI has three WBCs throughout the state.
 Each location offers networking opportunities, training workshops, business coaching, and more for an annual membership fee.

-Started in 2012, the Food Fort was established to give new chefs a low-cost kitchen to start in.
+Starting in 2012, the Food Fort was established to give new chefs a low-cost kitchen to start in.
 This is a much cheaper option for entrepreneurs entering the food industry.
-It also has helped an at-home business transform into having a brick-and-mortar location.
-The Food Fort is commercially licensed and offers a full service kitchen, walk in fridge and freezers, prep tables, and 24/7 access.
+It also has helped an at-home business transform to have a brick-and-mortar location.
+The Food Fort is commercially licensed and offers a full-service kitchen, walk-in fridge and freezers, prep tables, and 24/7 access.